zlogic/mendix-docs/content/en/docs/refguide/runtime/mendix-client/react.md

 The data grid widget is not supported in the React client.
 To leverage React, replace it with the [Data Grid 2](/appstore/modules/data-grid-2/) widget.
 The data grid 2 widget is part of the [Data Widgets Module](https://marketplace.mendix.com/link/component/116540) in the Mendix Marketplace.

-To automatically convert a data grid widget to a data grid 2, right-click the widget (or the error message) and select **Convert to Data Grid 2**.
+To convert a data grid widget to a data grid 2, right-click the widget (or the error message) and select **Convert to Data Grid 2**.
+This will attempt to automatically convert the widget.
+If a property of the data grid cannot be converted, a notification will be shown giving you the option to migrate the widget manually.

 #### Template Grid{#template-grid}